 Exercise coach Kelsey Philo demonstrated using hula hoops as a low impact, fun way to exercise.
-Participants visited the Champion Public Library to learn a new way to exercise.
+Participants visited the Champion Public Library in Ardmore to learn a new way to exercise.
 “Hooping helps adults maintain spinal mobility as well as center of balance, not to mention a workout of core muscles,” said project director Pam Bean with Southern Oklahoma Library System.
 “This is just one way our health literacy program is encouraging community members to exercise, eat right, and enjoy life.”
-The project is made possible thanks to a grant from the Oklahoma Department of Libraries with funding from the Institute of Museum and Library Services.
+Hula hoop expert, Kelssy Philo (right), demonstrated extreme hooping to children at the Moore Public Library.
+She explained that hooping exercises the body and reading exercises the mind.
+The project was made possible thanks to a grant from the Oklahoma Department of Libraries with funding from the Institute of Museum and Library Services.

 Health Literacy is the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.
 Patient Protection and Affordable Care Act of 2010, Title V